 If you want more information, a good place to start is http://www.wpbeginner.com/.

 There are many free themes to choose from along with paid options.
 When we first started, we used the Twenty Eleven theme by WordPress.
-Now we use a premium theme by MyThemeShop.
-Once we updated to the new theme, we noticed a significant increase in site speed.
-This was one of the main reasons for the switch and money well spent.
+There are many options to choose from, a good starting point is the featured themes directory.

-Disclosure: The Bluehost link and ad, GoDaddy link and ad, MyThemeShop link and Flywheel ad in this post are affiliate links.
-If you sign up for Bluehost, GoDaddy, MyThemeShop or Flywheel using our affiliate link, we receive a commission.
+Disclosure: The Bluehost links and ads in this post are affiliate links.
+If you sign up for Bluehost using our affiliate link, we receive a commission.